F-1 and J-1 students must maintain full-time enrollment to keep their visa status active throughout their program of study in the United States.

 Registration - you will not be able to register for classes if you have this hold.

-You have an immigration related issue that is urgent.
-This may be related to immigration document check-in, your SEVIS status, or a financial guarantee issue for sponsored students.
+An immigration related issue that is urgent.
+It may be related to immigration document check-in, your SEVIS status, or a financial guarantee issue for sponsored students.

 Check your OSU email for details about this hold and how to address it.
 You can also contact the Office of International Services at [email protected] so we can help you address your hold.